-Last year in September, the Trump Administration decided to end DACA giving Congress up to March 5th, 2018 to come up with an alternate solution.
-An expiration date of March 5 was set for the DACA program.
+Last year in September, the Trump administration decided to end DACA giving Congress up to March 5th, 2018 to come up with an alternate solution.
+The expiration date of March 5 was set for the DACA program.
 This has since passed with a lot of uncertainty as the program is tied up in court proceedings, which is expected to continue deep into the midterm elections.
-This had led to many DACA enrollees unclear about their future in a country where they grew up in, school in and work in.
+This had led to many DACA enrollees being unclear about their future in a country where they grew up in, a school in and work in.

 What Is DACA?

 The DACA program was started by President Obama in 2012 with an executive order on June 15, 2012, called “Exercising Prosecutorial Discretion with Respect to Individuals Who Came to the United States as Children”.

 This program gave certain undocumented immigrants protection from deportation and enabled them to obtain work permits renewable every 2 years based on good behaviour.
 To be eligible to apply, the immigrant had to be younger than 31 as of when the policy was announced (June 15, 2012), and should have entered the U.S. when they were below the age of 16.
 Lastly, the applicant must have lived in the United States since 2007.